 Double circular navigation

-A6 TURNPOINT HUNT
+6. TURNPOINT HUNT

-Objectives

-To fly to and identify from given photographs as many turnpoints as possible within a limited time and in the order predicted.
+Objectives: To fly to and identify from given photographs as many turnpoints as possible within a limited time and in the order predicted.
 3 of the turnpoints will be compulsory timing gates which must be overflown within 10 seconds of a time predicted by the competitor.
 One of the gates may require a precision touchdown.

-Summary
+A 'Le Mans' start may be required.

-Competitors will be given:
+Summary Competitors will be given: